-Trying to narrow down hundreds of striper surf lures to the top 25 is like trying to name the 25 best rock ‘n’ roll songs of all time.
+Trying to narrow down hundreds of striped bass lures to the top 25 is like trying to name the 25 best rock songs of all time.
 The list changes based on countless variables, like time, place, atmosphere, and most of all, personal preference.
-Just as there are no definitive best rock ‘n’ roll songs, the lures here largely reflect my opinion as a devoted surfcaster and will surely be debated.
+Just as there are no definitive best rock songs (with the exception of “Born to Run”), the lures here largely reflect my opinion as a devoted surfcaster and will surely be debated.
 But consider some factors used in the selection process.

-In picking this list, I didn’t just look at which baits generally catch the most fish, or which have caught some of my biggest bass.
+In picking this list of the best striper lures, I didn’t just look at which baits generally catch the most fish, or which have caught some of my biggest striped bass.
 That wouldn’t even begin to narrow it down.
-Surfcasting for stripers is steeped in history and tradition, and filled with stories (legends even) about these fish and the men who chase them.
-A proper listing of the best-ever lures needs a nod to that history and must give deference to the lures that “changed the game,” the lures with origin stories that are shared often among surfcasters as they wait out the slack tide, and the lures that tempted not just large, but legendary striped bass.
+Surfcasting for stripers is steeped in history and tradition, and filled with stories (legends even) about these fish and the anglers who chase them.
+A proper listing of the best fishing lures ever needs a nod to that history and must give deference to the lures that “changed the game,” the lures with origin stories that are shared often among surfcasters as they wait out the slack tide, and the lures that tempted not just large, but legendary striped bass.

 Naturally, I had to include some newcomers, too.
-Technology has played its part in producing lures that after just a few years on tackle shop shelves have proven themselves invaluable to surfcasters.
-Whether you like the old-school classics or the new-school favorites, having these lures in your surf bag will up your chances at striper glory.
+So, whether you like the old-school classics or the new-school favorites, having these lures in your surf bag will up your chances at striper glory.

 The Creek Chub Lure Company designed the Pikie in the 1920s.
 Like many early surfcasting plugs, this one was originally intended to catch muskies and pike.
 It didn’t take long for surfcasters to realize that super-sized versions of this metal-lip swimmer turned big striper heads, too.
 In 1950, Creek Chub produced the Striper Pikie, a heavy-duty adaptation of the original lure.
 Today, surfcasters who subscribe to the big-bait, big-fish theory still throw Pikies, and striped bass still attack them.